charlielobster/CUDA_NekRS/README.md

     cp CUDA_NekRS_vars.sh $HOME
     cd $HOME
     ip a
-    # collect <your nic> and add to script and check CUDA Toolkit path
+    # collect <your nic>, add it to the script, and check CUDA Toolkit path
     . ./CUDA_NekRS_vars.sh

 This printenv command: